iinaraz/CellScribe/README.md

 Volcano plot of differential expression results for each population with selected markers labeled

-Settings used in the analysis will be saved in settings.yaml in the results folder
+Settings used in the analysis will be saved in settings.yaml in the results folder.

 ## Information

 For more detailed inspection of the program, see [Jupyter notebook](https://github.com/iinaraz/CellScribe/blob/main/cellscribe.ipynb).

 This program and the Github repository was written by Iina Raz.
 The project was done as a part of a [Python Programming Course](https://github.com/szabgab/wis-python-course-2024-11) at the Weizmann Institute of Science.